OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 It should be suspicious that a regular solitaire game requests this kind of resource access as it probably does not have any need for [accessing the camera](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW24 "NSCameraUsageDescription") nor a [user's health-records](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW76 "NSHealthClinicalHealthRecordsShareUsageDescription").

+Apart from simply checking if the permissions make sense, further analysis steps might be derived from analyzing purpose strings e.g. if they are related to storage sensitive data.
+For example, `NSPhotoLibraryUsageDescription` can be considered as a storage permission giving access to files that are outside of the app's sandbox and might also be accessible by other apps.
+In this case, it should be tested that no sensitive data is being stored there (photos in this case).
+For other purpose strings like `NSLocationAlwaysUsageDescription`, it must be also considered if the app is storing this data securely.
+Refer to the "Testing Data Storage" chapter for more information and best practices on securely storing sensitive data.

 ##### Code Signing Entitlements File

 Certain capabilities require a [code signing entitlements file](https://developer.apple.com/library/archive/technotes/tn2415/_index.html#//apple_ref/doc/uid/DTS40016427-CH1-ENTITLEMENTSFILE "Code Signing Entitlements files") (`<appname>.entitlements`).
-It is automatically generated by Xcode but may be also manually edited and/or extended by the developer.
+It is automatically generated by Xcode but may be manually edited and/or extended by the developer as well.

 Here is an example of entitlements file of the [open source app Telegram](https://github.com/peter-iakovlev/Telegram-iOS/blob/77ee5c4dabdd6eb5f1e2ff76219edf7e18b45c00/Telegram-iOS/Telegram-iOS-AppStoreLLC.entitlements#L23 "Telegram-iOS-AppStoreLLC.entitlements Line 23") including the [App Groups entitlement](https://developer.apple.com/documentation/foundation/com_apple_security_application-groups "App Groups entitlement") (`application-groups`):